Holland Park

 Holland Park features high concentrations of group households, with a higher-than-average median household size

-Family households account for 72.6% of all households, including 37.5% couples with children, 21.3% couples without children, and 12.4% single parent families.
-Non-family households make up the remaining 27.4%, with lone person households at 22.9% and group households comprising 4.4% of the total.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.3.
+Family households comprise 72.6% of all households, including 37.5% couples with children, 21.3% couples without children, and 12.4% single parent families.
+Non-family households account for the remaining 27.4%, with lone person households at 22.9% and group households making up 4.4%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households